metodi96/studysuccess-frontend/README.md

+# Prerequisite:
-Prerequisite: You need to run the backend located at this [repository](https://github.com/metodi96/studysuccess-backend) on port 5000
+### You need to run the backend located in this [repository](https://github.com/metodi96/studysuccess-backend) on port 5000

 ## Step 1:
 npm install // to get all dependencies